-It is a working day.
-People may dress up in traditional Kerala dress, like the Kerala sari or settu mundu for women, and dhoti and shirt for men.
+If it is a working day, people may go to work dressed up in traditional Kerala dress, like the Kerala sari or settu mundu for women, and dhoti and shirt for men.
 See pictures of Kerala outfits and other Kerala national symbols below.

 Schools may be the major setting for celebrating Kerala Piravi.
 Schools tend to celebrate the linguistic heritage of Kerala through Malayala bhaashaa vaaram- Or Malayalam language competitions.
 These cultural programs include literary competitions, recitations, elocution contests, reading competitions , debates, quizzes, and skits.

 One of the most interesting Malayalam games I have witnessed was played among adults.
 Adults were asked to introduce themselves, saying their name, where they grew up, the school and college they went to, as well as a few elements of their current life.
 The focus was to say the entire introduction in Malayalam, not using even one English word.
 Out of 10 people, all failed, because everyone said, “school.”